-For the past two years I've taken the opportunity to challenge my zine production skills with ambitious bookmaking projects around a topic I love: sharing music.
-This has resulted in two annual fun and exciting productions, "2020 Was Hell But The KPOP Was Good," and "How Bad Love Saved 2021."
+For the past three years I've taken the opportunity to challenge my zine production skills with ambitious bookmaking projects around a topic I love: sharing music.
+This has resulted in annual fun and exciting productions, including "My Top-10 Favorite SHINee Songs," "Let it Burn (2022,)" "How Bad Love Saved 2021," and "2020 Was Hell But The KPOP Was Good."

 Photos, production images, and information about each of these projects are below.

 Remaining copies of these zines can be purchased at my online shop here.

 My Top 10 Favorite SHINee Songs (2023) is a double-sided, letter-sized unfolding zine with handmade blue diamond stamps; in a aqua-colored cardstock slipcover with a holographic foil sticker.

 Made to celebrate SHINee's 15th debut anniversary.
 Determining the layout of how it would unfold was the most exciting part.
 I created it in four days with my trusty brother B+W laser printed and whatever I could find around my studio.
 Watch an unfolding video here.

 Let it Burn, my 2022 k-pop zine, is a 20-page, landscape-oriented half-letter zine.